ni/measurement-plugin-packager-labview/README.md

 2. In the dialog, select the LabVIEW project that contains the measurement plug-ins to package.
    Note:
-   - If the tool is launched from a project window, the active project path will be automatically populated in the "LabVIEW Project Path" field.
+   - If the tool is launched from a project window, the "LabVIEW Project Path" field will be automatically populated with the active project path.
    - The "Open the target directory post build" checkbox is enabled by default to open the packages directory upon completion of the build process.
 If needed, you can disable this option.